backupbrew/switchbrew/Internet Browser.md

 ## WebApplet

-The initial page loaded by this applet is specified by the title which launched this applet.
+The initial page loaded by this applet(TID 010000000000100A) is specified by the title which launched this applet.
 Plain HTTP is allowed.

 The only difference between the content under "<data:/>"